 Must have five (5) years management experience in which two (2) years shall be management of pilot instruction (with experience in site specific platform preferable)

 Must maintain proficiency in operation of Aircrew Training Devices.

 Must comply with all company security and data protection / usage policies and procedures.
 Personally responsible for proper marking and handling of all information and materials, in any form.
 Shall not divulge any information, or afford access, to other employees not having a need-to-know.
 Shall not divulge information outside company without management approval.
 All government and proprietary information will be accessed and stored electronically on company provided resources.

 Incumbent must be eligible for DoD Personal Security Clearance.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-- Must be able to stoop, bend, and crawl on top or under training devices.
+Must be able to stoop, bend, and crawl on top or under the device.

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for their job.
 Duties, responsibilities, and activities may change at any time with or without notice.